-Effective January 1, 2022
+Effective January 1, 2024

-We1 are required by law to protect the privacy of your health information.
-We are also required to send you this notice, which explains how we may use information about you and when we can give out or "disclose" that information to others.
+We are required by law to protect the privacy of your health information.
+We are also required to provide you this notice, which explains how we may use information about you and when we can give out or "disclose" that information to others.
 You also have rights regarding your health information that are described in this notice.
-We are required by law to abide by the terms of this notice.
+We are required by law to abide by the terms of this notice that is currently in effect.